-High Point Trail is a 4.4 mile moderately trafficked out and back trail located near Issaquah, WA that features beautiful wild flowers and is good for all skill levels.
+High Point Trail is a 4.4 mile moderately trafficked out and back trail located near Issaquah, Washington that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs and horses are also able to use this trail.

 From Seattle, east on I-90 to exit 20.
 Turn right off the ramp and take your first right onto an unmarked road (couldn't find the street sign).
 The trail head is about a half mile down the road on the left hand side.
 It is marked and there is a gravel pull in.